Nebraska Football & Coach Scott Frost Receive Penalties After NCAA Investigation

 Steven Branscombe/Getty Images.
 Pictured: Scott Frost.

-Nebraska’s football program and coach Scott Frost are under NCAA investigation for improper use of analysts and consultants during practices and games, sources told The Action Network.
+In August 2021, Action Network reported that Nebraska’s football program and Frost were under NCAA investigation for improper use of analysts and consultants during practices and games.

-The school, sources said, has “significant video footage” confirming the practice violations took place in the presence of Frost and other assistants.
+The school, sources said, had “significant video footage” confirming the practice violations took place in the presence of Frost and other assistants.

-Frost has obtained legal counsel, and the NCAA has interviewed Frost, multiple current and former staff members, administration and football players regarding the allegations, sources said.
-The allegations date back 12 months.
+Frost obtained legal counsel, and the NCAA has interviewed Frost, multiple current and former staff members, administration and football players regarding the allegations, sources said.
+The allegations dated back 12 months.

 Also, last year — when the NCAA prohibited organized athletic activities because of the pandemic — Nebraska relocated its strength workouts to an undisclosed off-campus location to avoid detection by non-football school officials, sources said.